Huntington Beach

 The median income for a household in the city was $76,527, and the median income for a family was $94,597.
 Adult males had a median income of $50,021 versus $33,041 for adult females.
 The per capita income for the city was $40,183.
 About 5.1% of families and 7.8% of the population were below the poverty line, including 11.2% of those under age 18 and 4.4% of those age 65 or over.

-Huntington Beach has an off-shore oil terminus for the tankers that support the Alaska Pipeline.
+Huntington Beach sits above the Huntington Beach Oil Field, and has an off-shore oil terminus for the tankers that support the Alaska Pipeline.
 The terminus pipes run inland to a refinery in Santa Fe Springs.
 Huntington Beach also has the GothardTalbert terminus for the Orange County portion of the pipeline running from the Chevron El Segundo refinery.
+During the 2021 Orange County oil spill, more than 120,000 US gallons (of oil leaked from an offshore rig and began washing up on beaches in Southern California, causing ecological damage.

-Huntington Beach contains a major installation of Boeing, formerly McDonnell-Douglas.
-A number of installations on the Boeing campus were originally constructed to service the Apollo Program, most notably the production of the S-IVB upper stage for the Saturn IB and Saturn V rockets.
+Huntington Beach contains a major installation of Boeing.
+A number of installations on the Boeing campus were originally constructed to service the Apollo Program, and the S-IVB upper stage for the Saturn IB and Saturn V rockets.[citation needed]

 According to Huntington Beach's 2023 Annual Comprehensive Financial Report, the top ten private employers in the city are: